gmirsky/tequila_notes/README.md

 * LALO, former makers (grand son) of Don Julio.
 Lalo was recently acquired by Tito’s Vodka in Seeptember 2025.
 * Siete Leagues, former makers of Patron (first 15 years).
 * Don Fulano, one of the few brands that controls the process from seed to bottle.
+* Tequila Alquimia Owner, Don Adolfo grows his own organic agave, and only makes a batch when his agave is ready.
+Several years can pass between batches.
+Buy this very special single-estate Los Altos agave tequila when you can find it.
 * Forteleza, descendants of the Sauza tequila family.
 Really small production.
 Distillery used to be Sauza’s distillery museum.
 * Tequila Ocho, single family estate tequila